Airdate: August 27, 1997

 - Kids Are Cruel: Kyle does nothing but hurl abuse at Cartman as he gains weight.

-- Plagiarism In Fiction: Cartman's essay turns out to be Walden with Henry David Thoreau's name crossed out.
+- Plagiarism in Fiction: Cartman's essay turns out to be Walden with Henry David Thoreau's name crossed out.
+But no one cares, since it got Kathy Lee to come to their town.

-- Police Are Useless: Officer Barbrady tells Mr. Garrsion (armed with a gun, which he compliments) where to get "a good, clear shot—er, view of Kathie Lee", and confiscates a camera from a fan, telling him, "No pictures of Kathie Lee!"
+- Police are Useless: Officer Barbrady tells Mr. Garrison (armed with a gun, which he compliments) where to get a "good, clear shot—er, view of Kathie Lee", and confiscates a camera from a fan, telling him, "No pictures of Kathie Lee!"
 Later on, Stan tells Barbrady that Mr. Garrison is going to kill Kathie Lee.
 Barbrady flashes back to himself telling Mr. Garrison to go to the book depository, but then acts like Mr. Garrison "could be anywhere!"
 Immediately after Barbrady rushes off to issue an APB, Stan and Wendy find out on their own where Mr. Garrison is.

 - Shout-Out: Mr. Garrison uses the "You talkin' to me?!" scene from Taxi Driver to decide whether he has the right gun.